Addiction & Recovery > Recovery Support Groups > Faith-Based Groups near

 Updated within the last 3 months.

-The Faith Based Institute - House of Discipleship is faith based residential program for men.
-Our transitional housing program is for men to overcome homelessness, parole, probation and drug addiction in a comfortable and loving home environment.
-The program ranges from 6 to 12 months, however one may choose to stay longer for further training once the program is completed.
+The Faith-Based Institute - House of Discipleship is a faith-based residential program for men.
+Our transitional housing program is for men to overcome homelessness, parole, probation, and drug addiction in a comfortable and loving home environment.
+The program ranges from 6 to 12 months, however, one may choose to stay longer for further training once the program is completed.

 For more information, contact Pastor Jackson at (210) 842-4969.